How To Get An Extra 1,000 Organic App Downloads A Day

 – Adjust your app based on reviews and ratings to improve the user-interface.

 – Ignore criticism.

-App Annie’s ASO tools give access to the most important metrics needed in order to maximize organic search traffic.
+App Annie’s ASO tool gives app marketers access to the most important metrics needed in order to maximize organic search traffic.
 App Annie will show you which apps are ranking for the leading search terms which is helpful to publishers who emphasize the testing and refining of keywords.

 Game of Whales is the go-to app for app developers who want to track their Mac and iOS apps in Apple’s Top 300 App Store keyword rankings across each and every country.
 By doing this, AppStatistics provides the client with a comprehensive and truly global perspective of the App Store.
 Features include being able to browse top rankings by geography, category, and platform.